karakays/lfcs/README.md

 Home of root user

 ##### /var
 For variable and volatile data that changes frequently.
-Logs, spool directories (for mail and cron), transient data for cache, lock files (linked to /run/lock)
+Logs, spool directories (for mail and cron), transient data for cache (e.g. packages) , lock files (linked to /run/lock)

 ##### /run
 Pseudo-fs.
 For transient data that contains runtime information as lock files